AvalancheSiqi/MOOC/README.md

 - [Udacity iOS nanodegree] UIKit Fundamentals

 Other completed courses:
-- [Stanford University] Machine Learning
 - [Delft University of Technology] Intro to Functional Programming
+- [BerkeleyX] Scalable Machine Learning
 - [Udacity] Problem Solving with Java
 - [Udacity] Python Programming
 - [Udacity] Intro to Hadoop and MapReduce
 - [University of Michigan] Introduction to Finance

-Current learning courses:
-- [BerkeleyX] Scalable Machine Learning
-- [Udacity iOS nanodegree] iOS Networking with Swift